PopPsyA/CutableTextView/README.md

 ## Attributes
 `app:ctv_lines_to_cut=` cuts as many lines as you want (default 4).

-If you want change this value programmatically , call this method `mCutableTextView.setLinesToCut(int lines);`
+If you want change this value programmatically , call this method `CutableTextView#setLinesToCut(int lines);`